Hubert Gough: Advance on the Ancre

 On 1 January 1917, Gough was promoted to permanent lieutenant general, while continuing to hold the temporary rank of full general.
 He was awarded the GCVO in 1917.

 Early in 1917 Gough conducted minor operations aimed at "improving our position & hustling the Bosche" (letter to the King's adviser Clive Wigram, 7 January).
 Birdwood, then commanding I ANZAC Corps, which had briefly been part of Fourth Army, was "very sick" (Rawlinson diary 26 January) at the prospect of having to serve under Gough again.
 Limited operations were conducted between 10 January and 13 February (at which point there was a cold snap), to seize points of high ground off the enemy.
 In mid February, having heard reports that the German trenches opposite were thinly held, Gough ordered his divisional commanders to prepare for a general advance.
 Reconnaissance was hampered by German air superiority.
 Beginning on the night of 23/4 February the Germans conducted a limited withdrawal on the Ancre Heights which allowed operations to be stepped up by 63rd, 18th and 2nd Divisions, and by 1 ANZAC Corps.
 Fifth Army occupied Miraumont, Serre and Pys.
-Brigadier-General Cumming later (in 1922) recalled Gough's visit to the headquarters of 91 Brigade in February 1917.
+Brigadier-General Hanway Cumming later (in 1922) recalled Gough's visit to the headquarters of 91st Brigade in February 1917.
 Gough's demands for an immediate advance were impractical owing to the state of the ground and the exhaustion of his troops, and only Gough's departure had allowed his staff to get on with preparing the next day's operations.

-When his enemy Wilson was appointed (March 1917) to head Anglo-French liaison at French GQG, Gough wrote to Stamfordham (i.e. for the King to see) complaining of how Wilson had made little impact either as a staff officer in 1914 or in 1916 as a corps commander, but had a great reputation throughout the army for intrigue and for "talk".
+When his enemy Wilson was appointed (March 1917) to head Anglo-French liaison at French GQG, Gough wrote to Lord Stamfordham (i.e. for the King to see) complaining of how Wilson had made little impact either as a staff officer in 1914 or in 1916 as a corps commander, but had a great reputation throughout the army for intrigue and for "talk".

-With relations between the French Commander-in-Chief Nivelle and the British generals becoming particularly strained, Nivelle asked the British government (7 March 1917) that Haig be sacked and replaced by Gough.
+With relations between the French Commander-in-Chief Robert Nivelle and the British generals becoming particularly strained, Nivelle asked the British government (7 March 1917) that Haig be sacked and replaced by Gough.
 Haig openly confronted Gough about the rumours (which Lord Esher had recorded in his diary on 9 March).
 Gough, to his own ultimate detriment (and unlike Haig) made little effort to cultivate the press.
-Gough's own view of the Calais Scheme to place the BEF under Nivelle's command was that it would leave Britain a puppet of France as Serbia and Rumania were of Russia, and Austria-Hungary of Germany, and correspondingly likely to be cheated at the peace conference after the war.
+Gough's own view of the Calais Scheme to place the BEF under Nivelle's command was that it would leave Britain a puppet of France as Serbia and Romania were of Russia, and Austria-Hungary of Germany, and correspondingly likely to be cheated at the peace conference after the war.

 Fifth Army stormed the German intermediate line, which had been reached by the end of February, on 10 March.